-- 1.1.
-This report seeks approval for the acquisition of commercial units that will be constructed by the King Street Joint Venture as part of the Civic Campus Programme.
+This report seeks approval for the capital budget to enable the acquisition of commercial units that will be constructed by the King Street Joint Venture as part of the Civic Campus Programme.
 For each of the buildings, the Council will then secure lesees paying rent to the Council, covering the cost of the acquisition over 45 years.
-Negotiations have already begun and discussion are well advanced with potential occupiers. - 1.2.
-The report explains the rationale for investing in the units, the budgets required and the approvals needed at this stage from Cabinet and Council in order to progress with the investment.
-In order for the Council to proceed it will need to be satisfied that it offers value for money and is affordable within the Council's overall budget. - 1.3.
-The report recommends that the Council proceeds to acquire the commercial units from the joint venture.
-This is on the basis that doing so will allow the Council to: - To retain control of the campus as a whole, maintaining the appropriate long term stewardship role for the Council in the regenerated campus - Benefit from the regeneration uplift the scheme will deliver - Ensure the buildings' occupiers help to achieve the Council's Industrial Strategy - Benefit from the long term income streams and potential future capital receipts available from the investment. - 1.4.
-The viability modelling and sensitivity testing that the Council has completed shows that the acquisition is financially viable, generates a surplus in the long term, and has a positive NPV.
-The Council will continue to monitor, and review the market and finance environment before the completion of any
+Negotiations have already begun and discussions are well advanced with potential occupiers.

-- acquisition, and will be supported by external advice and valuation, to ensure that the proposition continues to be financially viable. - 1.5.
-The report also provides an update on the joint venture and the equalisation of equity by the Council in the Joint Venture company.
+The report also explains the rationale for investing in the units, the budgets required and the approvals needed at this stage from Full Council in order to progress with the investment.
+In order for the Council to proceed it will need to be satisfied that it offers value for money and is affordable within the Council's overall budget.